bulkassi/nextjs-summarise-app/README.md

 This project was created during the completion of the Web-development semester curriculum.
 It involved creating a summarization app using Next.js (+ Shadcn) for interface, FastAPI server and SQLite for database management.

-In summarization pipeline, [this model](https://huggingface.co/2KKLabs/Lacia_sum_small_v1) for transcribing an audio track retrieved from a video.
+In summarization pipeline, [this model](https://huggingface.co/2KKLabs/Lacia_sum_small_v1) is used for transcribing an audio track retrieved from a video.

 To launch Next.js dev server run
 ```